-For beginners, I would recommend maintaining a white roller milled starter.
-I can predict the timing of a white starter.
-All white roller milled flours across the world are similar, and so this means I can be more precise with timings and temperature.
+Throughout the tutorials I recommend maintaining a white roller milled sourdough starter.
+This is because it is easy and I can predict the timing of a white starter.
+All white roller milled flours across the world are similar, and so this means I can be more precise for all members with timings and temperature.

 Ironically to get a white starter you need to convert a wholegrain one that you have developed with organic microbe-rich flour.
-It might seem counter-intuitive but the white starter is a slow starter that peeks after 8 – 12 hours.
+It might seem counter-intuitive for me to use this but but the white starter is a slow starter that peeks after 8 – 12 hours, so I can give you timings that work with a traditional working day.
 It means you can refresh before you go to bed and it will be at its microbial peek as you wake up in the morning.
 To convert, you simply change your refreshment flour and use white roller milled flour.

 Most people want a set routine when it comes to refreshing starters.